 Subaru Outback estate - Reliability & safety

-Subaru has a good reputation for building reliable cars and the Outback achieved top marks when it was crash-tested by Euro NCAP, so we expect it to be a dependable and safe servant for everyone from families to farmers.
+Subaru has a good reputation for building reliable cars and the Outback achieved top marks when it was crash-tested by Euro NCAP in 2021, so we expect it to be a dependable and safe servant for everyone from families to farmers.

 The Subaru Outback made a surprise appearance in fifth place in the 2023 Driver Power customer satisfaction survey.
 It wasn’t a surprise that it finished so high up – after all, it isn’t the first time we’ve seen Subarus well inside the top ten.
 But it was a surprise that enough owners are clearly so enamoured with their rugged estates to respond in sufficient numbers to make an appearance.

 And just as they have for years, owners really love their Outbacks.
 It scored first place out of all 75 cars in the survey for reliability, first place for its interior (with excellent visibility and comfort in particular), and second place overall for practicality, with a first place within this sub-category for boot space.
 Essentially, an Outback should be a joy to own, and cause you very few problems either.